microsoft/FluidFramework/docs/content/docs/recipes/collaborative-text-area.md

       // TODO 3: Set the selection in textarea element (update the UI)
       // TODO 4: Store current selection from the textarea element in the React ref
       // TODO 5: Detect changes in sharedStringHelper and update React/UI as necessary
-      // TODO 6: Create and configure a textarea element that will be used in App.js }
+      // TODO 6: Create and configure a textarea element that will be used in App.tsx }
     ```

 1. Replace `TODO 1` with the following code.
 To learn more about `useRef`, check out the [React documentation](https://reactjs.org/docs/hooks-reference.html#useref).

-    ```js
+    ```ts
     const sharedStringHelper = props.sharedStringHelper;

     const textareaRef = React.useRef<HTMLTextAreaElement>(null);